-Security deposits may be retained until such time that the Department is assured that rehabilitation has been successful.
+Security deposits may be retained until such time that Mineral Resources Tasmania is assured that rehabilitation has been successful.

 The Registrar of Mines keeps a register of dealings regarding leases and licences in Tasmania.
 Documents forming part of the register may be made available to the public by the Registrar during normal business hours.
-Anyone, on payment of the prescribed fee, may obtain a copy of anything registered in the register.
+Anyone may obtain a copy of anything registered in the register.

 Some types of information, including royalty payments, rental payments, mining and exploration records, are unavailable to the public under the Mineral Resources Development Act 1995 while tenements are still in force.
 The Right to Information Act 2009 does not apply to records, returns or information for the periods during which they are to be kept confidential under the Mineral Resources Development Act 1995.

 Mineral Resources Tasmania advertises the application prior to the Director of Mines recommending that the Minister grant an exploration licence.
 The advertisement is placed in the newspaper circulating in the licence application area and generally corresponds with the major Telstra telephone zones (i.e. The Mercury for Southern Tasmania, The Examiner for Northern and North Eastern Tasmania and The Advocate for North Western and Western Tasmania).
 The public notice includes application details and a locality plan, which is also available to view on the Mineral Resources Tasmania web map viewer and The LIST under the exploration layer.

 It does not automatically follow that, because your property falls within the area of application, entry on your land will be required.
 If the licence is granted and entry is required, this might only be for very brief sampling or surveying rather than the more intensive exploration activities.
 Before any activity may be undertaken on private land, the licensee is required to give at least fourteen days formal notice to the land owner or occupier.
 This period may be shortened with the approval of the land owner or occupier.

 All on-ground exploration activities must be approved in advance by Mineral Resources Tasmania.
-Where the activity involves any ground disturbance MRT often arranges on-site discussions between the landowner, the explorer and a representative from MRT.
+Where the activity involves any ground disturbance Mineral Resources Tasmania often arranges on-site discussions between the landowner, the explorer and a representative from Mineral Resources Tasmania.

-Exploration Licences which include private land are subject to security deposits which are usually held in the form of a Bank Guarantee.
-In the uncommon occurrence that an explorer may have damaged private property, MRT has immediate access to funds to rectify any damage.
+Exploration Licences are subject to security deposits which are usually held in the form of a Bank Guarantee or cash.
+In the uncommon occurrence that an explorer may have damaged private property, Mineral Resources Tasmania has immediate access to funds to rectify any damage.

 In the case of a mining lease, the area of the lease must be physically marked out on the ground and a durable marking out notice must be placed on a corner post stating: